sterrettJD/gpLM-reading-group/README.md

 # Resources
 Our **["treasure map"](https://docs.google.com/document/d/1fm5BfjVD9CcuTxMit7AUtvsM4jS4qNVwG27RD7X6biM/edit?usp=sharing)** for top companies, skills, social media accounts, etc for Biology in AI.
 Feel free to add to it!

+**["Visual Dictionary"](https://docs.google.com/presentation/d/18GktKtegG00VJ-YeRNsjlSoRydSro1z7DQZ1CS_J1ng/edit?usp=sharing)** explaining some of the most common concepts/terms in AI

+**["Cool Papers"](https://docs.google.com/presentation/d/1OmjAQAaaAKedwcm8zwePoSjq2uYrcmU_XdcjJDO1Xuc/edit?usp=sharing)** is a slide show with slides designated to papers that might be worth looking at for your research

 ## Introductory Material
 ### Intro to language models and architecture
 * [How large language models work, a visual intro to transformers](https://youtu.be/wjZofJX0v4M)